 Should be at least a Science / Pharmacy / Post-Graduate from a reputed university.

-Eligibility for OPPI Scientist Awards is above 40 years (as on the last date of application submission).
-Both Male and Female Scientist are eligible to apply for this Award
+Eligibility for OPPI Scientist Award is above 40 years (as on the last date of application submission).
+Both Male and Female Scientists are eligible to apply for this Award.

 Patented research work will be given additional weightage.
 Research work submitted should have commercial application.

 Age limit for OPPI Young Scientist Award is upto 40 years (as on the last date of application submission).
-Both Male and Female Scientist are eligible to apply for this Award
+Both Male and Female Scientists are eligible to apply for this Award.

 Applicants should furnish a certificate from the head of the institution/laboratory where he/she is working, stating that the work submitted is original and does not violate any Intellectual Property Rights.

 Dr. Girish Sahni (born 2nd March, 1956) has been Director General of the Council of Scientific Research (CSIR) since 2015.
 Earlier, since 2005 he was the Director of Institute of Microbial Technology (IMTECH), a CSIR- India biotech institution.
 He did his B.Sc.
 Hons. and M.Sc.
 Hons from Panjab University, Chandigarh, and Ph.
 D. from the prestigious Indian Institute of Science, Bangalore.

 Before joining IMTECH, and CSIR, in 1991, he pursued Post -doctoral Research in various prestigious Institutions in the USA including Univ. of California, Santa Barbara, CA; Albert Einstein College of Medicine, New York and the Rockefeller Univ., New York, USA, where he was also Adjunct Faculty.